How to recover data from an encrypted Apple APFS volume

 - Select the needed recovered items and copy them to another disk.

 When the operation is finished off, you can run through the file system restored by the program to find the needed folders and files.
-To define the ones to be saved click "Define selection", mark them with ticks and click "Save selection".
+To define the ones to be saved, click "Define selection", mark them with ticks and click "Save selection".
 After that, choose a safe destination folder for the rescued items.

 Hint: The information provided in Evaluation and saving the results of data recovery may facilitate your work with the obtained folders and files.